acturtle/cashflower/docs/getting_started.rst

 **Model** - actuarial model reminds a spider's web.
 There are many variables which dependent on each other.

-We can distinguish between two types of variables:

-* model variables - time-dependent - variables that depend on the projection's period (e.g. present value of premiums),
+**Model variables** - functions that depend on the projection's period.
-* constants - time-independent - variables that stay the same for the whole projection (e.g. gender of the policyholder).

 **Results** - the output of the calculation logic.